glburman/ListPagerRazorLibrary/README.md

     }
 ```

-## Customizing
+## Customizing & Overriding

+**Overriding** refers to placing replacement files in the path that Dot Net expects to find them, entirely overriding the related library object, whether .cshtml or .css

+**Customizing** refers altering appearance or behaviour withoout overriding the libraries files.

-There are several ways to customize ListPager.
+There are several ways to alter the pager's appearance and/or behaviour.
 In summary, you can :

   - Use the **visibility toggles** and other settings available in the provided **ListPagerModel** c# Class (see below)

-  - **Override a sub-view** (e.g. 'ListPagerPageOf.cshtml') by adding your own version in the correct folder (see below)
+  - **Override a sub-view** (e.g. 'ListPagerPageOf.cshtml') by adding your own version to your project (see path placement below)

-  - **Override the CSS** in wwwroot/css/pager.css' and/or include your own .css file
+  - **Override the CSS** in wwwroot/css/*.css' and/or include your own .css file(s)

-  - **Change the pager layout**/ structure by using your own container View, ignoring or overriding ListPager.cshtml / _ListPager.cshtml
+  - **Change the layout**/ by composing your own container View Component, ignoring or overriding ListPager.cshtml / _ListPager.cshtml

+### override file placement

-Any of the included views can be overridden by the host, as can the .css but at this writing RCL overrides require that the host folder structure mirror the library. **ListPagerRazorLibrary** has the following relevant structure:
+Any of the included views can be overridden by the host but at this writing RCL overrides require that the host folder structure **mirror the library's structure**.

-  - **/css/pager.css**          (below wwwroot)

-  - **/js/pager.js**            (might be better to fork the project than override this)
+ListPagerRazorLibrary has the following relevant structure:

-  - **Pages/Shared**            (only _ListPager.cshtml, the Partial View container, lives here)
+  - **Pages/Shared**            (Partial View containers live here)

-  - **Pages/Shared/Components** (ListPager.cshtml and all the other Component Views)
+  - **Pages/Shared/Components** (all Component Views reside here)

+So, to override say, the ListPagerLinks.cshtml View Component with your own version, place your version in your project at:

+    /pages/Shared/Components/ListPagerLinks.cshtml

+For .CSS of .JS simply use your files as normal and do or do not also include the Library's, as appropriate

+## CSS Classes

+The RCL includes the static resource "pager.css" which provides default Bootstrap 4 styling.
+ListPager also assigns some of its own class names:

+- li.page-item
+- li.page-item.disabled
+- li.page-item.pager-range
+- a.page-link
+- a.page-link.disabled
+- span.pager-page
+- span.pager-dropdown

+## ListPager as Partial View

+As noted there is a purely (internally all PV's) Partial View version of ListPager, _ListPager
+but with the caveats below you can use any of the View Components as Partuial Views as well.

-Any of the included views can be used as Partial Views like this example for **ListPagerLinks.cshtml**:
+For example like this for **ListPagerLinks.cshtml**:

     ```
     <partial name="Components/ListPagerLinks.cshtml" model="[ModelInstance]" />